|

 evaporator - this helps us all but is a source of particular relief to

-Hay Fever sufferers or Asthmatics.
+Hay Fever sufferers or Asthmatics, particularly children.
+Most modern

 • By allowing all car windows to remain closed, even on the hottest